psychemedia/storytelling-notes/gambrinus.md

 >
 > On the strength of this clever idea, the brewers of Brussels appointed him as their honorary leader.
 From then on he was the patron of brewers and innkeepers and Jan Primus became Gambrinus, the King of Beer.

-Another tale tells of....? battle, climbs on beer barrels and drinks? ??heavey drinker?
+Another tale tells of....? battle, climbs on beer barrels and drinks? ??heavy drinker?

-LEgend - hops??
+Legend - hops??

 ----

+See other .md

 https://en.wikipedia.org/wiki/Pierce_Penniless